 Erskine is a town on the south bank of the River Clyde and is close to the Erskine Bridge.

-Erskine has expanded as a new town since the 1970s, having originally been a small village settlement.
-Erskine is mainly associated with the Erskine Bridge, which lies to the west of the town and connects West Dumbartonshire with Renfrewshire.
 Boden Boo is a woodland area which lies beneath the Erskine Bridge and contains about two miles of trails and the Erskine Beach.
-The town is also home to the Newshot Island Nature Reserve, a salt marsh that juts out into the River Clyde and is a resting point for a variety of migratory birds.
-The town has two golf clubs - the Erskine Golf Club and the Mar Hall Hotel and Golf Course.
-The Mar Hall Hotel is situated in Erskine House, a Grade A listed building which was designed by Sir Robert Smirke, the architect of the British Museum.
+Erskine is also home to the Newshot Island Nature Reserve, a salt marsh that juts out into the River Clyde and acts as a feeding and resting point for a wide array of migratory birds.

-The town's Bridgewater complex is home to a variety of retail and leisure facilities.
-The areas of Bargarran, Mains Drive and Park Glade also contain a variety of shops and restaurants.
 Erskine is easily accessed by road via the Erskine Bridge as well as the M8 motorway.
-Local bus services connect the town to surrounding destinations including Glasgow, Paisley, Renfrew and Bishopton, where the nearest train station is.
+Local bus services connect the town to surrounding destinations including Paisley, Renfrew and Bishopton, where the nearest train station is.